 Blepharitis, an eye condition that causes serious irritation in your eyelid margins, is a common problem for many men and women today.
 If you’re suffering from signs of blepharitis like scales or flakes on your eyelashes, swollen eyelids, or red eyelid margins, there’s good news at Classic Vision Care.
-At their two Marietta locations and Kennesaw, Georgia, office, you can get fast, long-lasting relief using today’s most advanced treatments.
+At their two Marietta locations and Kennesaw, and Atlanta, Georgia, office, you can get fast, long-lasting relief using today’s most advanced treatments.
 Book your appointment online now, or call the office located nearest you.

 Blepharitis is chronic eyelid inflammation, which causes symptoms like red eyes and itchiness.
 There are two main kinds of blepharitis, anterior and posterior.